acquia/blt/readme/testing.md

 To execute a single feature:

     blt tests:behat -D behat.paths=${PWD}/tests/behat/features/Examples.feature
+    # Relative paths are assumed to be relative to tests/behat/features.
+    blt tests:behat -D behat.paths=Examples.feature

 To execute a single scenario:

     blt tests:behat -D behat.paths=${PWD}/tests/behat/features/Examples.feature:4
+    # Relative paths are assumed to be relative to tests/behat/features.
+    blt tests:behat -D behat.paths=Examples.feature:4

 Where "4" is the line number of the scenario in the feature file.